openstack/oslo.policy/doc/source/cli/oslopolicy-checker.rst

 Description
 -----------

-The ``oslopolicy-policy-generator`` command can be used to check policy against the OpenStack Identity API access information.
+The ``oslopolicy-checker`` command can be used to check policy against the OpenStack Identity API access information.
 The access information is a keystone token response from keystone's `authentication API
 <https://docs.openstack.org/api-ref/identity/v3/#password-authentication-with-scoped-authorization>`_.